 If you think of public swimming pools, their filtration systems run all of the time members of the public use them.

-Can you imagine what the water might be like after perhaps 12 hours of constant use without the pool filter running – with school classes in and out, swimming clubs, water aerobics and others swimming?
-It may resemble some kind of soup at the end of the day.
+Can you imagine what the water might be like after perhaps 12 hours of constant use without the pool filter running—with school classes in and out, swimming clubs, water aerobics and others swimming?
+At the end of the day, it may resemble some kind of soup.

 Beware of main drains

 The one potential danger of swimming when the pool pump is still running is the slight possibility of someone being held by the main drain if swimming underwater over it.
-In modern pools this is not an issue as they should have anti-vortex drain covers fitted (also known as anti-entrapment covers).
-In many states this is now a requirement under health and safety codes and also Federal law.
+This is not an issue in modern pools, as they should have anti-vortex drain covers fitted (also known as anti-entrapment covers).
+In many states, this is now a requirement under health and safety codes and Federal law.

-They can be purchased on Amazon but of course, you will need to choose the right one for your main drain – pool main drain anti-votex covers.
+They can be purchased on Amazon but of course, you must choose the right one for your main drain – pool main drain anti-votex covers.

 Is this true for all pumps?